 Lacks compute power against 12-thread Ryzen

-Where the 8600K does have relevance is its overclocking skills.
-Running at a comfortable, stable, 5.1 GHz the Coffee Lake chip is capable of delivering the same level of multi-threaded CPU performance as the competing 12-thread Ryzen 5.
-To be honest, that seems to have been this processor’s raison d’être – beating Ryzen at all costs, but you need a high-end Z370 board to get there.
+Where the 9600K does have relevance is its overclocking skills.
+The Coffee Lake chip is capable of delivering the same level of multi-threaded CPU performance as the competing 12-thread Ryzen 5 with a stable and modest overclock.
+To be honest, that seems to have been this processor’s raison d’être – beating Ryzen at all costs, but you need a high-end Z370 or Z390 board to get there.

 Winner: Best high-end CPU for gaming